 The four brand new features created with Royal Mint’s cutting edge lasers are;

-The Britannia’s popularity soon took off and appealed domestically to UK investors looking to buy gold in denominations of 1oz at low cost and acheive CGT-free status.
+The Britannia’s popularity soon took off and appealed domestically to UK investors looking to buy gold in denominations of 1oz at low cost and achieve CGT-free status.
 Initially produced in 91.6% purity gold, the original Britannia was alloyed with copper.
-This mix was changed to combine gold with a silver alloy in 1990 to produce a more familar yellow gold, from the more reddish previous version.
+This mix was changed to combine gold with a silver alloy in 1990 to produce a more familiar yellow gold, from the more reddish previous version.

-The Royal Mint realised the coin’s potential to appeal to the global market by updating the purity of the coin to 999.9 (24 carat) in 2013.
-This purity of gold appeals more to the ever growing Asian market.
+The Royal Mint realised the coin’s potential to appeal to the global market by updating the purity of the coin to 999.9 (24 carats) in 2013.
+This purity of gold appeals more to the ever-growing Asian market.

 We often get asked “Gold Britannias or Gold Sovereigns – which is the best investment?”, so learn more in our YouTube video.

 With growing demand and recognition for the 1oz gold Britannia, the Mint has since produced the coin in fractional versions, special editions and in other metals.
 The gold version is available in Half, Quarter and tenth ounce sizes, to complement the larger 1oz coin.
 These can be bought in bullion finish or in proof sets which command a premium due to finish and presentation.
 The smaller coins can appeal both to collectors and modest investors who seek smaller, more affordable individual coins.